The Beat Generation made a lasting impact on the structure of modern American society that no other countercultural movement came close to achieving.

 The word ‘beat’ in their slang meant a state of losing everything and lying in the gutter.
 It meant that you were beaten by life.
 For Burroughs, being ‘beat’ signified exactly what he wanted, to lose all the baggage that society instilled in him and become free.

-Burroughs shared this idea to his new friends.
+Burroughs shared this idea with his new friends.
 For Kerouac, who was a Catholic, the word ‘beat’ immediately linked the religious to the concept of Beatitude and thus became a meaning of holy blessedness.

 And so the term ‘beat’ came to signify a state in which you beat your old identity and demolish it.
 Becoming liberated from the lies of society and becoming pure and real.
 The word would become the center of the new consciousness and the three friends would eventually call themselves the Beat Generation.